Page Content

 • Juris Doctor (JD)

 Additionally, the GMAT or GRE may be required for master’s and doctoral students, depending on the program, institution, and when they are applying.
-Because scores are valid for five years, students won’t necessarily need to take the exams again if they are enrolling in a Ph.D. program after a master’s.
+Because scores are valid for five years, students won’t necessarily need to retake the exams if they enroll in a Ph.D. program after a master’s.
 It is also noteworthy that while many universities waive GMAT and GRE requirements, doctoral programs also frequently waive score submissions for those who recently graduated with a master’s degree or have substantial work experience.

 Differences in Degree Requirements

 Both the master’s and Ph.D. programs can demand time, effort, and cost.
 They also require higher levels of dedication and commitment than one expects from undergraduate programs.
-Students should know what it takes to pursue these challenging degrees and complete them by understanding their many requirements.
+Students should know what it takes to pursue and complete these challenging degrees by understanding their many requirements.
 Here are the typical masters vs. Ph.D. degree requirements:

 Depending on the discipline and occupation, a master’s degree may suffice or require a doctoral degree.
 For example, professors, psychologists, physicists, and biologists are considered qualified when they have a Ph.D.
 In certain states, a Ph.D. is required to qualify for licensure.
 But for most professions, such as business administration, human resources, and engineering, a master’s degree is usually adequate.